Radio Maryja: Allegations of antisemitism

 According to the Anti-Defamation League and other critics, the radio has promoted nationalism and antisemitism since its inception.
-The charges of anti-Semitism against Radio Maryja have brought the station to worldwide attention.
+The charges of antisemitism against Radio Maryja have brought the station to worldwide attention.

 In January 2000, Radio Maryja aired an interview between Ryszard Bender, a historian from the Catholic University of Lublin, and Dariusz Ratajczak, a convicted Holocaust denier who said that Auschwitz was a labor camp rather than an extermination camp.

-In April 2006, well-known Polish essayist Stanisław Michalkiewicz – a major personality on Telewizja Trwam – was reported in Gazeta Wyborcza as stating that "men from Judea ... are trying to surprise us from behind," and referring to the World Jewish Congress as "a main firm in the Holocaust Industry".
+In April 2006, well-known Polish essayist Stanisław Michalkiewicz – a major personality on Telewizja Trwam – was reported in Gazeta Wyborcza as stating that "men from Judea... are trying to surprise us from behind," and referring to the World Jewish Congress as "a main firm in the Holocaust Industry".

-In July 2007, over 700 Polish Catholic intellectuals, journalists, priests and activists signed a public letter of protest condemning Radio Maryja's anti-Semitic remarks.
+In July 2007, over 700 Polish Catholic intellectuals, journalists, priests and activists signed a public letter of protest condemning Radio Maryja's antisemitic remarks.
 Poland's Media Ethics Council referred to the station's "weakly documented accusations" against Jews as "primitive anti-Semitism" and condemned Radio Maryja.

 According to a U.S. State Department report from 2008, "Radio Maryja is one of Europe's most blatantly anti-Semitic media venues."
 A report of the Council of Europe stated that Radio Maryja has been "openly inciting to antisemitism for several years."

 In 2011 the Polish Broadcasting Authority Commission examined two programs on Radio Maryja and reprimanded the station for its antisemitic statements and "nationalistic racism".
-The Simon Wiesenthal Center initiated a petition condemning Radio Maryja's alleged anti-Semitic statements.
+The Simon Wiesenthal Center initiated a petition condemning Radio Maryja's alleged antisemitic statements.

 In January 2017, a report published by the Anti-Defamation League in the U.S. accused Radio Maryja of "25 years of anti-Semitism".

 In 2017, Rydzyk – with the help of the head of the From The Depths foundation Jonny Daniels – invited a group of Israeli politicians, including Knesset Deputy Speaker Yehiel Bar and Israeli Minister of Communications Ayoub Kara), to a Radio Maryja commemorative ceremony in the city of Torun devoted to the theme of "Remembrance and Hope".
 The event was held in the Chapel of Remembrance, situated in the Temple of Our Lady the Star of New Evangelization and St. John Paul II and was ostensibly held to honor Polish Righteous Among the Nations who had saved Jews from the German death camps during World War II.

 The visit of the Israeli delegation came under strong attack by some commentators, notably in the Israeli media, who accused the members of the delegation of turning a blind eye to Radio Maryja's and its director's long history of antisemitism.